longavailable/longavailable.github.io/myCollections/_posts/2020-05-22-started-with-selenium.md

 Further more, there are some nice tools such as [webdriver-manager](https://pypi.org/project/webdriver-manager/), [chromedriver-autoinstaller](https://pypi.org/project/chromedriver-autoinstaller/) and [geckodriver-autoinstaller](https://pypi.org/project/geckodriver-autoinstaller/) to check, download and install a suitable driver from python automatically.

 Although WSL doesn't support GUI directly, there are still ways to use WebDrivers/Selenium.
-Here is a proven method. [https://github.com/lackovic/notes/tree/master/Windows/Windows%20Subsystem%20for%20Linux#use-chromedriver-on-wsl](https://github.com/lackovic/notes/tree/master/Windows/Windows%20Subsystem%20for%20Linux#use-chromedriver-on-wsl).
+Here is a proven method, <https://github.com/lackovic/notes/tree/master/Windows/Windows%20Subsystem%20for%20Linux#use-chromedriver-on-wsl>.
 In short, just place [ChromeDriver](https://chromedriver.chromium.org/) in some system directory in windows for example **C:\Windows\System32**, and remove **.exe** extension.
 After that, your can use from wsl directly.

 # Common usages